Enthralling historical fiction that brings the past alive . . .

 Can the captives find their way back?

-In this deeply moving conclusion to the Northkill Amish Series, Jakob and his sons struggle to adapt to new lives among the native tribes to which they were given.
-Joseph and Christian are adopted into separate Delaware clans and families and gradually reconcile to their new lives.
-Jakob, however, makes a daring escape from the Seneca and after a harrowing journey over hundreds of miles of rugged terrain, finds his way home.
-There he discovers that his older children, Johannes and Barbara, along with Anna Blanck, have never given up hope of finding him and the boys.
+In this deeply moving conclusion to the Northkill Amish Series, Joseph and Christian are adopted into separate Delaware clans and families and gradually reconcile to their new lives.
+Jakob, however, plots a perilous escape in spite of overwhelming odds against succeeding.
+But even if he can get away, could he survive a harrowing journey over the hundreds of miles of rugged terrain that lie between him and his Northkill community?
+Does home still exist?
+Are his older son and daughter, Johannes and Barbara, still alive?
+Will he ever find his boys and bring them home?

 Valley of the Shadow